 Arrive as strangers, leave as friends

-Dinner with Twelve is a beloved annual tradition that brings Northwestern alumni together with students and other alumni in cities around the globe.
+Dinner with Twelve is a beloved annual tradition that brings Northwestern alumni together with students.
 Alumni open their homes or take a group to a restaurant to enjoy an evening of good food, lively conversations, and new connections.
+The winter session is restricted to local homes and restaurants, within a radius of 30 minutes of the Evanston Campus to reduce travel for student guest.

-Registration to host a Dinner with Twelve is now open through May 31.
-The dinners will take place on July 26, 27, and 28.
+Registration to host a Dinner with Twelve is now open through January 17.
+The dinners will take place on February 28, 29, and March 1.
+Hosts cover the cost of the dinner.

 If you would like to host for the first time, please register: